CSteinmuller/devdocs/source/howto/contributing.rst

 Git commit messages must be:

 - Descriptive.
 (No "Update init.lua" or "Fix a problem.")
 You must tell the maintainers *why* you're making this commit in the message.

+- Concise.
+The hard limit of characters to be on the subject line is 50.

 - Capitalized.
 All subjects must be capitalized. i.e. "Fix all Bugs with Goldilocks implemented."